willsputra/swift-Hospital-lab-swift-intro-000/README.md

 ## Overview

-In this lab, we'll worth with enums, structs, protocols, and extensions.
+In this lab, we'll work with enums, structs, protocols, and extensions.

 ## Protocol Oriented Programming (POP)